If you’re in the mood for a soft, buttery pretzel, look no further than this Easy Bavarian Pretzel Recipe.

 Once in the air fryer, use a knife to create a slit across the bottom of the pretzel.
 While this isn’t completely necessary, it’s going to give us the true Bavarian Pretzel aesthetic we’re aiming for.

-Melt down a tablespoon of butter to brush the top of your pretzel, then sprinkle with some coarse salt.
+Melt down a tablespoon of coarse ). to brush the top of your , then sprinkle with some (or

 Air fry the Bavarian Pretzel at 350 degrees for 8 minutes.
 Since we want this pretzel to cook evenly, we’re going to flip it over after 6 minutes, allowing the bottom to brown for the final 2 minutes.